MikeHankinson/2_MIT_Data-Analysis_-_Visualization/README.md

 # 2_MIT_Data Analysis_&_Visualization
 ## Project: Marketing Campaign Analysis
-.
-Part 1: Explore the Auto-mpg dataset, apply dimensionality reduction techniques and visualize the data in lower dimensions to extract insights.
+- Project 1: Explore the Auto-mpg dataset, apply dimensionality reduction techniques and visualize the data in lower dimensions to extract insights.
-.
-Part 2: Segment a bank's customers to help the bank upgrade the service delivery model and ensure that customers' queries are resolved faster.
+- Project  2: Segment a bank's customers to help the bank upgrade the service delivery model and ensure that customers' queries are resolved faster.

 ### Skills and Tools
 PCA, t-sne, Clustering